top of page

 Fairbanks, Alaska

-This is the real deal, which means you are not just along for a ride -- you are an active participant in this adventure.
-You will drive your own small dog team of 4-6 dogs.
-The guide drives their own team just ahead of you, keeping an eye on the dogs, the trail, and your progress.
+This is the real deal, which means you are not just along for a ride -- you are an active participant in this adventure and will get to drive your own small dog team of 4-6 dogs.

 Before departure, your guide will introduce you to your team and give you a lesson on how to drive the sled.